JustinMorgan/universal-boilerplate/README.md

 <img width="511" height="267" alt="image" src="https://github.com/user-attachments/assets/6c2e2b8c-fcfc-4627-81ba-c05ec7e6ebd1" />

-Like .gitconfig, the two scripts in the `shortcuts/` folder are all about convenience.
-They set up shortcuts for common commands.
+Like .gitconfig, the shortcut scripts are all about convenience.
+They set up aliases for common commands and workflows.

 [Setup for Bash, ZSH, and Windows/CMD is described above.](#3-set-up-the-command-line-shortcuts) A PowerShell version is coming.